noahmugan/seabed_Noah/paper/paper.md

 The entropy-based utility calculation is widely applicable, and thus included as the default utility metric for SEABED.
 The package also easily accepts a user-defined utility function for contexts which require a more unique approach.

 # Acknowledgements
 SEABED originated as a fork of OptBayesExpt and has since undergone significant deviations from the original software and structure.
 This work (P.K., D.P.M., N.D., J.Z., and F.J.H.) is primarily supported by LDRD funding from Argonne National Laboratory, as part of the Autonomous Discovery Initiative.
-We acknowledge additional support in part by the U.S. Department of Energy, Office of Science, Office of Workforce Development for Teachers and Scientists (WDTS) under the Science Undergraduate Laboratory Internships Program (N.M.), the Open Quantum Initiative (A.B.), and the Q-NEXT Quantum Center supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers (J.C.M.).
+We acknowledge additional support in part by the U.S. Department of Energy, Office of Science, Office of Workforce Development for Teachers and Scientists (WDTS) under the Science Undergraduate Laboratory Internships Program (N.M.), and the Q-NEXT Quantum Center supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers (J.C.M.), including through the Open Quantum Initiative (A.B.).

 # References